vivianTan777/vivianTan777-BIOL3207-BIOL6207_Assignment2/README.md

 └── README.md
 ```

-### Statistical Analysis
+### Statistical Analysis workflow
+1. Generate data for Clark's paper
-1. load the data
+  1.1. load the data from OA_activitydat_20190302.csv,
+  1.2. generate summary statistics
+  1.3. merge with clark_paper_data.csv
+2. Merge the result from step 1 with ocean_meta_data.csv
-2. Correctly calculate the log response ratio (lnRR) effect size using metafor’s escalc() function.
+3. Correctly calculate the log response ratio (lnRR) effect size using metafor’s escalc() function for data from step 2.
-3. meta-analytic model fitted to the data that controls for the sampling variance of lnRR, using metafor’s rma.mv() function.
+4. meta-analytic model fitted to the data from step2 for the sampling variance of lnRR, using metafor’s rma.mv() function with random effect of study and observation.
-4. Testing publication bias using Funnel plot, Time-lag plot.
+5. Testing publication bias using Funnel plot for data from step 2.
+6. Using Time-lag plot to test effect sizes changes over time for data from step 2.
-5. Formal meta-regression model to test time-lag bias and file-drawer biases.
+7. Formal meta-regression model to test time-lag bias and file-drawer bias for data from step 2.
+   7.1. including year as a fixed effect
+   7.2. including inverse sampling variance as a fixed effect